kmcomer/blog/content/posts/final.md

 make install
 ```

+I am planning to submit a pull request to AFF3CT regarding these bugs, with Daniel's help.

+After resolving these errors, I had successfully linked the AFF3CT library into GNU Radio.

 ## gr-fec_dev
 Initially, I aimed to develop new blocks in-tree, but I had issues using gr_modtool and decided to create an out-of-tree (OOT) module called gr-fec_dev.
 One remaining task is to port the functional blocks in-tree.
+The [repository and code I worked on is hosted here](https://github.com/kaylacomer/gr-fec_dev).

 Learning how the AFF3CT library and GNU Radio's FEC API are structured was a major challenge at the beginning of the project.
 The AFF3CT library is optimized for simulations, and [its library examples](https://aff3ct.readthedocs.io/en/latest/user/library/examples.html) use the full communication chain, rather than just the encoder or decoder.
 Recognizing the files pattern and finding the right constructor for each FEC_API object was an important step.
+Now, I am much more comfortable with the AFF3CT codebase and can quickly find the files I need.

 I started by creating blocks modeled on the Dummy codec in gr-fec, which copies the input to the output without any processing.
 Each encoder/decoder is a FEC_API object that inherits from the generic encoder or decoder and overrides mandatory functions including `get_output_size()`, `get_input_size()`, `rate()`, and `generic_work()`.
 The FEC_API object has private members for the AFF3CT encoder/decoder and any other AFF3CT tools needed in the constructor (ex. interleaver) to build the encoder/decoder or needed in `generic_work()` (ex. quantizer).
 In the encoder, `generic_work()` simply calls `encode` on the input and output buffers.
 In the decoder, `volk` multiplies the input log-likelihood ratios (LLRs) by -1.
 Then the data is quantized by the AFF3CT quantizer and finally decoded by the AFF3CT decoder.

 I have documented all the parameters in the public header files.
 I included many parameters that are not implemented but are AFF3CT library options, in case someone wants to add these options in the future.
 If a user tries to choose an option that is not relevant / has not been coded, they will get a runtime error.

 One issue I faced during the project was prioritizing my time.
 The AFF3CT library is capable of an overwhelming number of configurations, and I probably spent more time adding uncommon user choices than I should have.
+However, including these options allows users to understand and control some of the assumptions, optimizations, and methods of the codec.

 ## Testbench
 The testbench is a Python script that runs flowgraph simulations to generate BER and FER data.
 The parameters and output mimic the AFF3CT simulation.
 Some of the parameters in the testbench are listed below, followed by output from an AFF3CT simulation and a testbench simulation.